top of page

 Can I book back-to-back sessions?

-Yes, you can book multiple sessions in a day.
-However, we recommend discussing this with your coach to ensure it supports your goals and recovery.
+Yes, you may book multiple sessions in one day.
+We recommend checking in with your Movement Clinician to make sure this supports your goals, recovery, and overall movement plan.

 How long are the sessions?

-Most sessions are 55 minutes.
-Physio-Led Stretch runs 30–45 minutes.
-Your coach will maximize the time to match your program.
+Most sessions run for 55 minutes.
+Physio-Led Stretch sessions run between 30 to 45 minutes.
+Your Movement Clinician will use the session time to best support your program and needs.

 Can I bring a friend to my session?

-Our sessions are designed for one-on-one training.
-If you’d like to work out with friends, consider our shareable packages (up to 3 people).
-If scheduling allows, you and your friend may also train in the same room with different coaches at the same time.
+Sessions are designed to be one-on-one for personalized care.
+If you would like to train with a friend, you may use our shareable packages for up to three people.
+Subject to availability, you and your friend may also train in the same room at the same time with separate Movement Clinicians.

 Can I still do Pilates if I have an injury?

 Yes.
-Pilates is excellent for rehabilitation and recovery.
-Our licensed physical therapists and internationally certified coaches tailor programs to safely support your healing process.
+Clinical Pilates is commonly used to support recovery and rehabilitation.
+Our licensed Physical Therapists and Movement Clinicians tailor programs to help you move safely while supporting your healing process.

 What is your cancellation policy?

-Sessions canceled more than 24 hours in advance will not incur charges.
-Cancellations made within 24 hours will be considered late and will be charged to the client account.
+Sessions canceled more than 24 hours in advance will not be charged.
+Sessions canceled within 24 hours of the scheduled time will be considered late cancellations and charged to the client’s account.
 In cases of emergencies, the studio may offer flexibility.

-How do I choose the right coach level?
+How do I choose the right Movement Clinician level?

-Onelife uses a coach leveling system to match you with the right clinician based on your needs and preferences:
+ONELIFE uses a Movement Clinician Level system to match you with the right professional based on your needs and goals.

-• PT Assistants are Physical Therapy graduates who support assessments, stretching, and theracupping under mentorship.
+Physical Therapy graduates who support assessments, guided stretching, and theracupping under senior supervision.

 What is the difference between Pilates and Clinical Pilates?